-Essay A1: final draft due (electronically) by midnight to instructor
+Essay A1: final draft due (electronically) by 5 p.m. to instructor Friday, Oct.
+14

-Friday, Oct.
-15

-Team Project Documentation - Rev A: Design sections, due electronically, 4 p.m.
+Team Project Documentation - Rev A: Design sections, due electronically by 5 p.m.
 Tuesday, Oct.
-19
+18

 Class time to work on construction, integration, and testing (esp. thermal and electrical) Data collection from "Day in the Life" testing